 Students should avoid wearing make-up to school.
 However, a small amount of discreet make-up is permitted.
 It should be sufficiently discreet so as not to be obviously noticeable.
 Heavy and highly visible make-up is not permitted.
-Any extremes of fashion including hairstyles, hair colours, false/acrylic/gel nails and nail varnish are not permitted in school.
+Any extremes of fashion including hairstyles, hair colours, false/acrylic/gel nails, false eyelashes and fake tan and nail varnish are not permitted in school.
 The final say on whether make up or a hairstyle is unacceptable lies with any senior member of staff.

 Small studs are the only ear-rings allowed, one in each ear lobe.
+Clear retainers or plasters over the top of piercings are not permitted.
 No other piercings or jewellery are allowed including rings, bracelets and necklaces.
 Students are reminded of this rule at the beginning of the year and if found to be wearing jewellery they will be isolated for the remainder of the day.

 All possessions brought to school are ‘at the owner’s risk’.
 Valuable items should be left at home; but parents are advised to insure musical instruments and bicycles – bicycles must be individually locked with a padlock and chain or ‘D’ lock.
 They must also be properly maintained and in road worthy condition.
 Wearing a cycle helmet to and from school is compulsory for the safety of our students.

 Scooters and skateboards MUST not be ridden on the school site beyond the security barrier.
 Scooters and skateboards brought into school are ‘at the owner’s risk’ and must be locked.
 Scooter and skateboards are not permitted to be stored in classrooms or year offices.